 The internationally recognised Jodrell Bank Observatory – and its iconic Lovell Telescope - is located within approximately 500 metres of the boundary of the Parish.
 It is now also the HQ of the Square Kilometre Array (SKA) Organisation, co-ordinating the telescopes in Australia and South Africa.

-A 30 mph speed limit has recently been introduced along the A535 in Twemlow and along the lanes.
+A 30mph speed limit is in place along the A535 in Twemlow and along the lanes.
 Recent data recording along the Macclesfield Road, Goostrey Lane and Twemlow Lane has shown that the speed limit is not being adhered to and further enforcement measures are necessary.

 At TPC’s request, a speed detection unit was installed by the police on Twemlow Lane and Goostrey Lane to remind motorists of the new 30 mph limit.